Kissho Golden Crane Chopstick Rest (Pair)

 Kissho Golden Crane Minoware Chopstick Rest (Pair)

 Transform your table setting into a serene oasis with our Kissho Golden Crane Chopstick Rest.
-This set of two beautifully crafted gold origami crane figurines adds a touch of elegance to your everyday meals.
-Each piece is a tribute to the timeless art of Japanese craftsmanship, making your dining experience not just a meal but a celebration.
+This set of two beautifully crafted gold origami crane figurines not only adds a touch of elegance but also offers a practical solution for keeping your chopsticks in place during meals.
+Each piece is a tribute to Japanese craftsmanship, making your dining experience not just a meal but a celebration of taste and aesthetics.

 Artisan Craftsmanship

-Handcrafted in Japan, these chopstick rests are made from high-quality Mino ware and adorned with genuine gold leaf.
-The intricate design mimics the delicate folds of traditional origami, symbolizing peace, longevity, and fidelity.
-The soft touch of the pottery, combined with the luxurious sheen of gold, creates a sensory experience that enchants both the eyes and the hands.
-Measuring 2.2 x 2.2 x 1.4 inches (55 x 55 x 35 mm) and weighing just 3.5 ounces (100g), they are perfectly sized to complement your chopsticks while providing a decorative flair.
+Handcrafted in the Mino region of Japan, these chopstick rests are constructed from premium Mino ware and adorned with genuine gold leaf.
+The intricate design mimics the delicate folds of traditional origami, offering a luxurious visual statement that you'll admire at every meal.
+Measuring 2.2 x 2.2 x 1.4 inches (55 x 55 x 35 mm) and weighing just 3.5 ounces (100g), they are perfectly sized to complement any chopsticks, ensuring they remain elevated and clean, preserving the integrity of your dining experience.

 The Cultural Significance

-In Japanese culture, the origami crane is more than just a beautiful figure; it represents hope and healing.
 By integrating these meaningful symbols into your dining decor, you invite a sense of calm and positivity into your home.
-Each set comes packaged in a stylish cosmetic box, making it an ideal gift for weddings, housewarmings, or special occasions.
+Each set comes packaged in a stylish cosmetic box, making it an exceptional gift for weddings, housewarmings, or special occasions.
+It arrives in impeccable condition, ready to delight recipients.

 Enhancing Your Home Decor

-Whether you're hosting a formal dinner or enjoying a casual meal with family, these artisan-made chopstick rests will elevate your table setting and spark conversation.
-Their minimalist design seamlessly blends with various decor styles, from traditional Japanese aesthetics to modern home design.
-Use them to enhance your dining experience and showcase your appreciation for fine craftsmanship.
+Whether you're hosting a formal dinner or enjoying a casual meal with family, these artisan-made chopstick rests will enhance your table setting and spark conversation.
+Their minimalist design seamlessly blends with various decor styles, from traditional Japanese aesthetics to modern home design, adding a unique touch of sophistication.
+Use them to enrich your dining experience and showcase your appreciation for fine craftsmanship.

 Product Information